pinco227/D-man/TEST.md

 - [Code Validation](#code-validation)
 - [Further Testing](#further-testing)
 ## Encountered Issues
-### Issues found during the building process:
+- ### Issues found during the building process:
     Through the proccess of building this app, testing was made at every step there were many encountered issues and bugs along the way.
 Any issues that were quickly fixed were not worth mentioning.
 Therefore these are the issues that has persisted and were a bit more time consuming to fix:
     > - Dynamic content navigation working properly while user lands on index.html but it doesn't work if user access website by passing different page url's on the address bar or if user refreshes the page.
     > - **FIXED**: As this project is deployed to GitHub Pages (which doesn not accept server configuration), the only way to fix this issue was to make a redirect using custom error pages (404.html) as described by **Rafael Pedicini** on **[this repo](https://github.com/rafrex/spa-github-pages)**.

     > - This Error when loading the song player percentage from localStorage:
         `Uncaught TypeError: Failed to set the 'currentTime' property on 'HTMLMediaElement': The provided double value is non-finite.`
     > - **FIXED**: by setting a timeOut function on the call in order to get the song playing before trying to seek the played time.

     > - Some functionality limited on mobile devices (song played/buffered progress position, store data to local storage and other functions related to AmplitudeJS library).
     > - This is an open [ISSUE](https://github.com/serversideup/amplitudejs/issues/433) on AmplitudeJS developer's github.
-> - **FIXED** (temporary): by calling ```Amplitude.pause()``` after initializing the player as described in [this comment](https://github.com/serversideup/amplitudejs/issues/433#issuecomment-674497553).
+    > - **FIXED** (temporary): by calling `Amplitude.pause()` after initializing the player as described in [this comment](https://github.com/serversideup/amplitudejs/issues/433#issuecomment-674497553).
+- ### Issues found while testing:
+    > - Resume playback would not work properly if the "**Shuffle**" was **On** before reloading the page.
+    > - **FIXED**: When player is on shuffle, songs indexes are randomised so first song in the list doesn't have the index `0` anymore.
+The *resume playback* function was extracting the `songIndex` from the `localStorage` but it will load different song if shuffle state is different.
+Now shuffle state is stored to `localStorage` to fix this issue.

+    > - SPA navigation was not working on ***Samsung Internet***.
+    > - Debugging result: `scrollAnimation` declared on `player.js` and called on `script.js` not runing.
+    > - **FIXED**: by moving the call of `scrollAnimation` on `window.onresize` event listener. `scrollAnimation` is initially called within `player.js` on `song_change` callback, therefore the functionality is not affected.

+    > - Player not working on ***Safari***. `MediaSession API` not supported.
+    > - **FIXED**: by storing `typeof(navigator.mediaSession)` in a variable.
+If it is `undefined` then it is not supported by browser.
+All the depending code is wrapped in an `if(mediaSessionSupported)` condition.
 ## Testing user stories
   - #### As a user I need:
     - to easily navigate throughout the content.